kctrey/wxcadm/pdocs/wxcadm.md

             pin (str): The new temporary PIN to set for the Person

     `set_calling_only(self)`
-    :   Removes the Messaging and Meetings licenses, leaving only the Calling capability. **Note that this does not work, and is just here for the future.**
+    :   Removes the Messaging and Meetings licenses, leaving only the Calling capability.

         Returns:
             Person: The instance of this person with the updated values